 Once your competition is up and running, don't neglect it.
 Make sure to thank users for entering, tweet out and remind people to enter and retweet the best entries, (where relevant) to create some buzz and show others what they are missing out on!

 If your company's own Twitter account doesn't have many followers, why not partner with another company and jointly run a competition?

 Need help picking a winner for your competition?
 Just scrolling through your tweets and stopping is not a fair way to pick a winner!
 If possible you should save entries to a database and pick a winner at random.

-or simply Give us a buzz and see how we can help.
+or simply Send us a message and see how we can help.